rakesh9541/Plan-Your-Trip/README.md

 # Plan-Your-Trip
-It is a basic website.
+It is a website.
 I used Html ,Css and bootstrap